OrchardCMS/OrchardCore/src/docs/reference/modules/Recipes/README.md

 Restarts the indexing process from the beginning in order to update current content items.
 It doesn't delete existing entries from the index.

-`includeAll` property indicates whether to include all available Lucene Indices.
-When set to true, `Indices` property can be ommited.
+The `includeAll` property indicates whether to include all available Lucene indices.
+When set to `true`, the `Indices` property can be omitted.

 ```json
     {